vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/align.md

 title: Custom alignment
 icon: align
 category:
-  - markdown
+  - Markdown
 tag:
-  - align
+  - Align
-  - markdown
+  - Markdown
 ---

 By injecting configuration into vuepress-plugin-container, you can use